Using the Public API

 Movement, Rotation & Zoom

-The following methods can be used to instantly set the camera to a new position, rotation or zoom distance:
+The following methods can be used to instantly set the camera to a new position, rotation, or zoom distance:

 Instant change